Delayed until Fall

 Like all Renegades it as capable off pavement as it is on.

 Outfitted with full coverage fenders and a rear carrier rack, and featuring clearance for studded tires for winter use, the A1 makes for a great year around commuting bike.

 The shifters, front and rear derailleurs are Shimano Claris.
 FSA's Vero crankset has compact 50/34 chainrings and the rear gears are a hill friendly 11-34.
-Higher gearing is now found only on racing level road models.

 The mechanical disc brake calipers are Tektro Lyra mechanical cable actuated with 160mm wavey rotors.

 Braking on the A1 is better than standard rim brake calipers, particularly off-pavement, but not as powerful as full hydraulic discs.